jd12/height-converter-student/README.md

   `System.out.println("age: 22");`
 - Your output must match the format shown above exactly- of course the numeric values will differ, but you must follow the format shown.
 That means you must print the units after the values.
 - Your code should be simple: no objects created, just use assignment and print statements in the main method.

+## Part Three: Commit Project and Submit Pull Request
+When you have finished your solution and are ready to submit, make a commit and push eveything up to Github.

+Submit a pull request to the main repository so that I know your code is ready to be reviewed.